rubenspg/robindata/README.md

 Robindata is a simple command line tool written in Python to interact with [Robinhood](https://robinhood.com) app.

-There are some useful commands like:
+There are some useful commands to do:
 1) Export all your transactions to a CSV file;
 2) Show the performance of your portfolio or trades (per a given period of time);